adeira/universe/.github/CONTRIBUTING.md

 - Wrap the body at 72 characters
 - Use the body to explain _what_ and _why_ vs. _how_

 Please note that these rules are not enforced in any way and you should not get blocked on it.
 Need more than 50 characters?
 Use more - don't worry about it that much.
 But have these rules in your mind.
 They will significantly improve the way how you contribute.
-Also, do not consider Merge Request (MR) messages to be source of truth.
+Also, do not consider Pull Request (PR) messages to be source of truth.
 They are not part of Git history.
 Commit message and body is always source of the truth.
-It's not unusual to have MR without any description but with 5 commits containing proper explanation.
+It's not unusual to have PR without any description but with 5 commits containing proper explanation.

 There is one more trick related to monorepo (but works really well anywhere, not only in monorepo): prefix the commit title with part of application it relates to.
 Examples: